MrMisc/RustyTrialSimulator/README.md

 ### Method Rubric

+The starting logic for methods was initially as below...

 %1: represents the user attempting a fixed number of attempts to stop and restart attempts from where they left off.

 %2: represents a failure-averse method where the seed/user quits upon a specified number of failures achieved.